 Buzzwords are unlikely to create an impact, where an example of your skills or knowledge demonstrates your abilities much better.
 Show evidence of strong leadership rather than using the word alone.
 This gives a clear indication that you can apply the skills you have to the role available.

-The top 10 buzzwords used on LinkedIn in 2018 are:
+The top 10 buzzwords used on LinkedIn are:

 4. Show tangible achievements